JeremyKlassen/DriveScheduler/README.md

 # Drive Scheduler
-## Jeremy Klassen
 ---
 Drive Scheduler is a python project in development.
 It takes in a list of driver locations, and a list of client locations.
 It then calculates the optimal pickup pairings based on total distance or time.
 ---
-### Minimum Viable Product features
+### Minimum Viable Product
-The minimum features this project will include are:
+The first iteration's features are:

 - A SQLite database that users can input data to, from the script.
-It has 3 tables (clients, drivers, and API keys).
+It has 4 tables (clients, drivers, distances and API keys).
 - The script will consume 2 APIs.
 One that will convert an address/location string into GPS coordinates, and one that will return drive distances between each driver coordinates (one) and all the listed clients' coordinates (many).
-- Calculate and output a list of Driver/Client pairings that collectively require the least amount of drive distance for each client to be picked up.
+- Create an algorithm that calculates and outputs a list of Driver/Client pairings that collectively require the least amount of drive distance for each client to be picked up.
 ---
-### Potential Additional Features (in order of need)
+### Additional Features (in order of need) to include in future interations.
-- O ptionally outputs a list based on drive time instead of drive distance.
+- Optionally outputs a list based on drive time instead of drive distance.
+- Ability to set specific driver/client pairs and exclude specific drivers or clients before calculating a schedule.
+- Read data into database from .csv or spreadsheet files.
+- Expand the algorithm
+    - Calculates optimal drives that also average out mileage per driver over a week.
 - GUI for Pythonista (IOS).
-So that the script can be optimally run from a cellphone.
+So that the script can run from a cellphone.
-- Read data into database from .csv or spreadsheet files.
-- Ability to set specific driver/client pairs before calculating a schedule.